Public Health Culture: How Little Things Make a Big Difference

 The Broken Window theory, first coined in 1982 by social scientists James Wilson and George Kelling, asserts that crime is an inevitable result of disorder.
 If a window is broken and left unrepaired, people walking past will conclude no one cares.
 Soon more windows will be broken sending a signal that “anything goes”.
 The Broken Window Theory and the Power of Context are one and the same.
 They are both based on the premise that an epidemic can be reversed by intentionally tinkering with minute details in the immediate surroundings.
 These principles are not too different from our approach during communicable disease outbreaks where we look to break what's known to epidemiologists as the Chain of Infection.
 No matter the pathogen, there are six points at which that chain can be broken.
 Break one of the chains, and you can stop the disease from infecting more people.

 Thus, Gladwell contends that by focusing on small misdemeanors (i.e., removing graffiti from subway trains and clamping down on petty crime), the New York City policing policies of that era succeeded in addressing serious crime by tackling minor problems.
-The theory is certainly revolutionary, and whilst in the context of New York crime rates may be a simplistic explanation that ignores a multitude of other socio-economic factors, its relevance in developing a sustainable public health culture is not lost on me.
+The theory is certainly revolutionary, and while in the context of New York crime rates, it may be a simplistic explanation that ignores a multitude of other socio-economic factors, its relevance in developing a sustainable public health culture is not lost on me.

 Culture often develops slowly, and fundamental change requires time.
 Anyone who has worked within the maritime industry long enough will have lived through several incarnations of a "Safety Culture" promotion of one type or another.
-Invariably, the focus tends to be on shipboard operations and whilst it is true that a significant number of accidents can be traced to unsafe behaviors, these behaviors are not inevitable.
-An organization's attitudes and values in regard to safety vis-à-vis public health, are important factors that influence the approach onboard.
-Put another way, it’s not enough for a company to provide its fleet with procedures and plans, with slogans and mission statements if the culture itself doesn’t promote and encourage a healthy and safe working climate.
+Invariably, the focus tends to be on shipboard operations, and while it is true that a significant number of accidents can be traced to unsafe behaviors, these behaviors are not inevitable.
+An organization's attitudes and values in regard to safety vis-à-vis public health are important factors that influence the approach onboard.
+Put another way, it’s not enough for a company to provide its fleet with procedures and plans, with slogans and mission statements if the public health culture itself doesn’t promote and encourage a healthy and safe working climate.

 The importance of frontline staff onboard cannot be understated.
 Before trying to enhance a sense of personal responsibility, developing sustained management commitment ashore is the first step in building an improved public health culture.